yohannes2025/project3/README.md

 In Battleships, each player commands a fleet of ships strategically placed on a grid.
 The objective is to locate and "sink" the opponent’s fleet by guessing their ship positions through a series of targeted strikes.
 The game involves strategic thinking as players must conceal their ship placements while trying to discover their opponent’s.

 ## Why should you play the battleship game?
-Battleships is more than just a game—it's a test of strategy, anticipation, and patience.
+Battleships is more than just a game-it's a test of strategy, anticipation, and patience.
 Its simplicity makes it accessible, while its depth keeps players coming back for more.
 Whether played on paper, a game board, or digitally, it remains an enduring favorite in family game nights and competitive play.

 Are you ready to command your fleet and outmaneuver your opponent?
 Let the battle begin!